 It is important to note that the laboratory test as above may be false positive or false negative.

 The Hep C virus can have several variants, largely six of them, namely Genotype 1, Genotype 2, Genotype 3, Genotype 4, Genotype 5, and Genotype 6.
 There are also some subtypes such as 1a, 1b, etc. Patients from different countries have shown different types.

-GET CONVINCED OF YOURSELVES, THE SUCCESS IN THE TREATMENT THROUGH CURED CASE REPORTS RECEIVED.
+GET CONVINCED OF YOURSELVES, THE SUCCESS IN THE TREATMENT THROUGH CURED CASE REPORTS SEEN.

 What is that KEY POINT..?
 Key point in a treatment is the use of drugs or any procedure to handle the enemy, in this case Hepatitis C viruses..Identify the enemy and start a battle to kill that enemy using weapons called drugs/medicines.
 In homoeopathy around 500 anti-viral drugs are identified which can eliminate almost all viruses that attack human beings..

 What we should do once diagnosed to have Hepatitis C –infection??
 The search begins to find out a dependable curative treatment in any system of medicine.
 Which doctor to meet?
 Gastroenterologist having the longest list of alphabets after his name OR a doctor who has an expertise in treating Hepatitis C infection?
 How do you choose the doctor?
 Very good question as well.